munkireport/munkireport-php/docs/developer/widgets.md

 dynamically loaded in any context that uses blade components (Like the dashboard).

-## How v5 Widget Compatibility is Provided
+## How v5 Widget Compatibility is Provided in v6

-(TODO) Describe how we have blade components which provide backwards compatibility for .yaml defined widgets in v5 modules.
+In the dashboard view, each widget is dynamically included by using [Blade Dynamic Components](https://laravel.com/docs/9.x/blade#dynamic-components).

+v5 had already established that you could provide a .yaml file describing your widget as long as the widget fell into some pre-defined widget types.

+In v6, the method `\munkireport\lib\Widgets::getComponent()` is added to map a widget type (declared in yaml) to a blade component, which provides a way for v6 to generate blade components out of v5 widget definitions.

+(TODO) describe .php widget support <= 5.x